-First, candidate models ranging from 3 to 30 topics, in increments of three, were generated.
+First, candidate models were generated, ranging from 3 to 30 topics, in increments of three.
 These models were evaluated using quantitative measures of semantic coherence and exclusivity.
 Semantic coherence measures the probability that high-frequency words within topics co-occur in the same documents, while exclusivity assesses the degree to which words are distinctive to individual topics rather than shared across multiple themes (Roberts et al., 2019).
 The range between 6 and 15 topics showed the best balance between semantic coherence and exclusivity.

 A subsequent exploratory modelling of 6 to 15 topics, in increments of one, suggested that 9, 10, or 11 topics represented the best balance of semantic coherence and exclusivity.
-Manual qualitative inspection of the topic keywords and representative documents for these three models ultimately supported the 9-topic solution as offering the highest number of interpretable and theoretically meaningful topics, representing a comprehensive yet parsimonious representation of scholarship across the CDI’s three-decade publication record.
+Manual qualitative inspection of the topic keywords and representative documents for these three models ultimately supported the 9-topic solution as offering the highest number of qualitatively meaningful and distinct topics, representing a comprehensive yet parsimonious representation of scholarship across the CDI’s three-decade publication record.

 Naming, describing, and validating the topics

-Just as STM does not identify how many topics there are in a corpus, nor does it describe what the topics mean, or indeed if they mean anything at all.
+Just as STM does not identify how many topics there are in a corpus, it does not describe what the topics mean, or indeed if they mean anything at all.
 That remains the job of the researcher, based on their knowledge of the data and the context of the research (Lindstedt, 2019; Roberts et al., 2019).
-Once the 9-topic model was chosen, the keywords and representative texts for each topic (see Table I) were studied, and a qualitative summary was written for each.
+Once the 9-topic model was chosen, the keywords for each topic (see Table I) were studied and a qualitative summary was written for each.
 The summaries reflect the conceptual themes that are proportionally most aligned with each topic.

 INSERT TABLE I HERE

 STM provides the researcher with a matrix which includes, for each article, the proportion of words from the abstract that align with the words assigned to each topic.
 So, an article that deals exclusively with one topic would have a value of 1 for that topic and zero for all others, while an article that is perfectly evenly balanced across topics would show a value of approximately 0.111 for each.
 Similarly, the overall topic proportions for individual authors can be calculated from their individual articles, resulting in a kind of “conceptual fingerprint” (Healy et al., 2025, p.
-228), as visualised in the findings section of this study.
+228), as visualised in the results section of this study.

 These visualisations provide the best method of validating the integrity and value of the topic model.
-Based on prior knowledge of an article’s content or an author’s oeuvre, the researcher may predict what topic proportions they expect to be illustrated in the visualisation.
-Aberrant results can then be investigated to refine how the topics are understood and described, or, in extreme cases, question the basic validity of the model.
+Based on prior knowledge of an article’s content or an author’s oeuvre, the researcher may predict the topic proportions they expect to be illustrated in the visualisation.
+Aberrant results can then be investigated to refine how the topics are understood and described, identify errors in data collection or processing, or, in extreme cases, question the validity of the model.

 Results

-Nine Topics in 30 years of CDI
+Nine Topics in 30 years of Career Development International

-Our STM of 1186 articles published in CDI from 1st January 1996 to 30th June 2025 illustrates nine distinct topics in the research, as named and described below.
+Our STM of 1186 articles published in CDI from January 1996 to June 2025 illustrates nine distinct topics in the research, as named and described below.
 The names and descriptions were not computationally created by the STM itself; they are qualitative interpretations of the topics by the authors.
-The keywords and representative texts for each topic, which informed the names and summaries below, are presented in Table I.
+The keywords for each topic, which informed the names and summaries below, are presented in Table I.

-Topic 1: Women’s careers and sustainable development
+Topic 1: Sustainable, protean, boundaryless, and women's careers